6 Common Air Conditioner Smells Answered and How to Fix the Problem

-Here are six of the most common air conditioner smells and how you can fix them.
+Here are six of the top air conditioner smells and how you can fix them.

 1. Central Air Conditioner Smells Like Chemicals